denten-books/plain-text/0-intro.md

 of their reading anew: to put down the book or to lean away from the screen and to look at these textual artifacts with strange eyes.
-In this movement of the body, I want to disrupt the mind's habituated intuitions, pitting them against knowledge "at hand" and fingertip knowledge: as when ruffling through the pages or typing at a keyboard.
+In this movement of the body, I want to disrupt the mind's habituated intuitions, pitting them against knowledge at hand and fingertip knowledge: as when ruffling through the pages or typing at a keyboard.
 To what extent is electronic textually ephemeral, for example?
 The pragmatic answer lies not in universal propositions, but in technological affordances attached to specific reading